It’s a great time to be a marketing leader.

 Pick a Content Distribution Platform

-Maybe you have an idea that could revolutionise digital branding , or you figured out a new way to incentivise the customer feedback process, or maybe you developed a method to update timeworn sales strategies.
+Maybe you have an idea that could revolutionize digital branding, or you figured out a new way to incentivize the customer feedback process, or maybe you developed a method to update timeworn sales strategies.
 Having a revolutionary idea is a great first step.

 But the bigger more pressing question is: how do you share all those great ideas?